 Limitations of the Study and Recommendations for Further Research

-It is important to note that the author’s professional experience served as an underlying impetus for this study’s focus and questions.
+It is important to note that the author’s professional experience served as an underlying impetus for this study’s focus and research questions.
 This experience played an important role in defining the research questions, developing the research tools, and gaining access to the research population.
 This experience may also have served to bias the positions, values and perceptions guiding the study.
 The current study focused on parents’ and service providers’ perspectives regarding their role as supporters of people with IDD in the areas of sexuality and parenthood.
 In future research, it will be important to examine how people with IDD view the role of parents and service providers in these domains, both in terms of the existing support and the absence of support.
 In other words, it is important that their full partnership be recognized when engaging in discussions on these topics.
 In addition, it will be important to examine whether there is a gender difference in the needs and desires of men and women with IDD in relation to sexuality and parenthood.
 Finally, the current study reported on the concerns expressed that adults with IDD becoming parents could lead to the birth of more people with IDD.
 In this regard, the reservations were not only about the challenges of raising a child with a disability, but also about the social and public implications of an increase in the number of people with disabilities.
 Future studies should examine such attitudes in greater depth.

 Declarations